CenterSite is committed to the mobile web. Mobile access is an integral part of all websites we serve. Our mobile offerings are simple:

 1. There is a single site.
 Update once to change both mobile and desktop versions.

-2. Provide the full, rich educational experience to all users.
+2. We provide the full, rich educational experience to all users.
 All the educational content from the desktop site should be available to mobile browsers.
+The mobile experience is different but not less rich.

 The key benefit of this being a single site is that there is only one site to maintain using our content manager.
 Changes to articles via the admin panels are immediately reflected on both the mobile and desktop versions.
 The mobile site is not a separate site requiring additional changes to match the main site.

-Here is an excerpt from a recent Harvard Business Review article that discusses the primacy of mobile in our rapidly changing world. ("The Rise of the Mobile-Only User", http://blogs.hbr.org/cs/2013/05/the_rise_of_the_mobile-only_us.html by Karen McGrane, May 28, 2013)
+Here is an excerpt from a Harvard Business Review article that discusses the primacy of mobile in our rapidly changing world. ("The Rise of the Mobile-Only User", https://hbr.org/2013/05/the-rise-of-the-mobile-only-us by Karen McGrane)

 "One of the most persistent misconceptions about mobile devices is that it's okay if they offer only a paltry subset of the content available on the desktop.
 Decision-makers argue that users only need quick, task-focused tools on their mobile devices, because the desktop will always be the preferred choice for more in-depth, information-seeking research.